plexus-money/contracts/README.md

 - Tier 2 contracts need to be added by the owner to the Tier 1 contract.
 It comes with FARM working out of the box, but for example Pickle's Tier 2 contract and info should be added by owner to the Tier 1 contract.
 When new platforms are added they will be updated in the tier1Staking.sol contract.
 The oracle pulls its balances etc data from here.

-## Individual Contract Overview (Ordered in a way to help best understand arhitecture)
+## Individual Contract Overview (Ordered in a way to help best understand architecture)

 1. `Core.sol` (https://etherscan.io/address/0x7a72b2c51670a3d77d4205c2db90f6ddb09e4303#code)